patrickfrey/mewa/doc/faq.md

 	B b;
 };
 ```
-To implement multipass traversal where we declare the sub classes in the first pass and the member variables in the second pass, we pass the index of the pass as additional traversal argument and check it in the sub node functions.
-In the example _language1_ I implemented multipass traversal for class definitions.
+For a languages allowing a schema like C++ we need multipass AST traversal.
+See [How to implement multipass AST traversal](#multipassTraversal).

 <a name="multipassTraversal"/>

-### How to implement multi pass traversal?
+### How to implement multi pass AST traversal?

 Sometimes some definitions have to be prioritized, e.g. member variable definitions have to be known before translating member functions.
 _Mewa_ does not support multipass traversal by nature, but you can implement it by passing additional parameters to the traversal routine.